valleyofdoom/PC-Tuning/README.md

 > [!CAUTION]
 > 📊 DO NOT blindly follow the recommendations in this section.
 DO benchmark the specified changes to ensure they result in positive performance scaling, as every system behaves differently and changes could unintentionally degrade performance ([instructions](#3-benchmarking)).

-The script below can be used to to disable [process mitigations](https://docs.microsoft.com/en-us/powershell/module/processmitigations/set-processmitigation?view=windowsserver2019-ps).
+The script below can be used to disable [process mitigations](https://docs.microsoft.com/en-us/powershell/module/processmitigations/set-processmitigation?view=windowsserver2019-ps).
 Effects can be viewed with ``Get-ProcessMitigation -System`` in PowerShell or in Windows Defender's ``Exploit Protection`` page.

 ```bat
 @echo off